LenkaHao/Password-Cracker/README.md

     For our resource, go to http://72.36.65.84:9007/

-    Enter md5 hash, number of workers (1-5) and size of a partition (e.g. 1000)
+2. Enter md5 hash, number of workers (1-5) and size of a partition (e.g. 1000)

     Wait until the result comes back.

     To change the number of workers on the fly, enter a number for workers.
 Do no click "Submit".
 The web interface will dynamically detect the change.

+ **Important assumptions**

+ Max number of clients (web interface) at the same time: 1

+ Max number of worker nodes: 5

+ Input md5 hash for a 5-character password (a-z, A-Z) must be valid.
+We use this website for generating md5 hash: https://www.md5hashgenerator.com